mplearning/ansible-docker-aws-elk-wp/README.md

 * On "wordpress_box" we install the following additional logging components :
   * Filebeat : to tail files and relay them to Elasticsearch.
   * Metricbeat : to relay metrics from the operating system and services to Elasticsearch.
-  * AWS Cloudwatch Agent : to relay chosen logs to AWS Cloudwatch logs, which can in future enable settings alerts and notifications.
+  * AWS Cloudwatch Agent : to relay chosen logs to AWS Cloudwatch logs, which can in future enable setting alerts and notifications.

 * On "elk_box" we install the following additional logging components:
-  * AWS Cloudwatch Agent : to relay chosen logs to AWS Cloudwatch logs, which can in future enable settings alerts and notifications.
+  * AWS Cloudwatch Agent : to relay chosen logs to AWS Cloudwatch logs, which can in future enable setting alerts and notifications.